 Marilyn O’Hearne, MSW, MCC, LLC; CQ MCC

-PS For the original June 6, 2014 post of how I was shedding like my Magnolia tree in preparation for my Asia Pacific journey, you can read below.
+PSS For the original June 6, 2014 post of how I was shedding like my Magnolia tree in preparation for my Asia Pacific journey, you can read below.
+The above was added April 2019 and updated March 31, 2021

 Shock & Loss in the Midst of Excitement & Adventure!